matn7/CS-Notes/src/main/java/basic_java/README.md

 ```

 - Some methods:
-    - charAt()
+    - `charAt()`
-    - length()
+    - `length()`
-    - equalsIgnoreCase()
+    - `equalsIgnoreCase()`
-    - substring()
+    - `substring()`

 ### toString method

 - Is used to print a content of an object.
 - If not overridden default implementation is printed.
 - It prints hashCode and class name.
-- If is overridden new content is printed
+- If is overridden new content is printed.

 ### Interfaces

-- All methods public abstract (Since Java8 can also be static and default methods)
+- All methods public abstract (Since Java8 can also be static and default methods).
-- All properties public static final
+- All properties public static final.
 - Implement interfaces, want to imitate behavior of class.
-Use to impose behavior on other classes
+Use to impose behavior on other classes.
-- You can implements more than one interface (impose behavior), example implements Comparable interface (strategy pattern)
+- You can implement more than one interface (impose behavior), example implements Comparable interface (strategy pattern)
 to extort sorting behavior.
 - You cannot put instance variables.
 Interface determines behavior not state of object.
 - You can provide default implementation of interface.
-Mark such method with `default` modifier
+Mark such method with `default` modifier.

 ```java
 public interface IntSequence {